 In many cases, a Roth IRA may be a better option than a 401 (k) retirement plan, as it offers more investment options and greater tax benefits.
 It can be especially useful if you think you'll find yourself in a higher tax bracket later on.
 With a traditional 401 (k) plan, you pay income taxes on any contribution or profit you withdraw.
 With a Roth 401 (k), income taxes only apply to your earnings, since you've already prepaid the money you put into the account.

+Additionally, with a Roth IRA, you can even invest in gold and other precious metals, such as investing in Gold in an IRA Account.
 The 10% early withdrawal penalty from the IRS still applies to both plans.
 Choosing a Roth 401 (k) or a traditional 401 (k) may not be an either-or decision.
 If your employer offers both options, you can contribute to a Roth 401 (k) and a traditional 401 (k).
 Your employer can also match both options, but the funds from your traditional 401 (k) plan go directly to your account, while with a Roth 401 (k) plan, they are deposited in a separate tax-deferred account.

 If the participant has an established Roth IRA, the qualification period is calculated from the initial deposit in the IRA and the reinvestment will be entitled to tax-free withdrawals when that five-year period ends (and the age requirement has been met).